AstarNetwork/astar-docs/docs/learn/Proxies.md

 8. **Governance** - This proxy type allows delegate account to perform Governance related transactions such as voting on a proposal, reserve funds to create preimages, proposals or treasury requests, etc.

+9. **Session** - This proxy type allows delegate account to perform Session related transactions such as setting keys for a collator node.
+It's often needed as part of the key rotation process which is documented [here](https://docs.astar.network/docs/build/nodes/collator/spinup_collator/#session-keys).

 **Extrinsics**
 ---